-Please see Frequently Asked Questions: eBooks for steps on disabling your Safari’s Reader View.
+Please see the Frequently Asked Questions section of this article for steps on disabling your Safari’s Reader View.

 - When you have opened the eBook with Adobe Acrobat Reader DC, you will see a sign-in page as pictured below.
 Sign in with your GCU username (without the @my.gcu.edu) and password.
 Then, click Login.
 If you press Enter on the keyboard, it will not log you in.